List of Ultimates members

+This page lists the known members of the Ultimates.

 Ultimates

 The Ultimates are the alternative Marvel universe, Ultimate Marvel, equivalent to the Avengers.

 Founding Members

 Shadow Team

 Shadow team was transferred to Ultimates and left SHIELD employment with the main team.

 Later Recruits

 West Coast Ultimates

 In the Ultimate Marvel reality, a secret team of Ultimates was formed in the Ultimate Comics: The Ultimates.

 Avengers

 In the alternative Marvel universe, Ultimate Marvel, the Avengers are a relaunch of the Ultimates project under SHIELD command.

 Reserves

-The Reserves were SHIELD agents in development, designated as backup and/or for additional training before joining the Ultimates.
+The Reserves were S.H.I.E.L.D. agents in development, designated as backup and/or for additional training before joining the Ultimates.